The Pass Plus scheme was introduced to help improve the skills of drivers who had just passed their tests.

 If you pass, you can apply for your own Pass Plus certificate from the DVSA Pass Plus team at firstname.lastname@example.org.

 You also receive a training report from your instructor after reaching the required standard.

 What other advanced driving courses are available?

-You’ll practice skills at an advanced level, like control, observation, timing and road positioning.
-Your instructor will also go through how to deal with unpredictable roads and other road users’ behaviour.
+Practice skills at an advanced level, like control, observation, timing and road positioning.
+Your instructor also goes through how to deal with unpredictable roads and other road users’ behaviour.

-After the test at the end of the course you’ll be a fully-certified expert driver.
+After the test at the end of the course you're likely to be a fully-certified expert driver.
 The IAM RoadSmart course costs around £149.

 For more information, read our advanced driving courses guide.